The Beyonder's Prophecy

 Rodney exhaled sharply.
 “Fuuuuck,” he muttered under his breath.

-She wasn’t just beautiful.
+Jessica wasn’t just beautiful.
 She was stunning to the point where she almost didn’t seem real.
 She was like a woman out of time, a classic Hollywood goddess reborn in the modern day.

-Her long, voluminous auburn-red hair was styled in soft, cascading waves that shimmered under the light, a glossy sheen accentuating the movement.
+Her long, voluminous copper-red hair was styled in soft, cascading waves that shimmered under the light, a glossy sheen accentuating the movement.
 Her high cheekbones, perfectly sculpted jawline, and large, almond-shaped green eyes made her look like she had stepped right out of a painting.
-Her lips, plump, painted a deep, rich red lipstick color, parted just enough to let her sultry notes escape effortlessly.

-She was a walking fantasy.
-A siren in human form.
+She was a siren in human form.

-And then Jalen felt it.
-That same warmth, the same pull in his chest and gut, the unexplainable yet undeniable force that he had now come to recognize.
-Jalen swallowed, his grip tightening around his glass.
-“Fuck, man...”
-He thought.
+Jalen felt it.
+That same warmth, the same pull in his chest and gut.
+It was the unexplainable yet undeniable force that he had now come to recognize.

 Rodney leaned closer, still lost in his daze.
 “This is the first time I’ve seen her without her gloves on,” he murmured.

 Even Jessica’s hands matched the rest of her body’s stunning aura.
-One of her wrists had several bright gold bracelets that gleamed in the light, and she had perfectly manicured long red-colored, almond-shaped acrylic nails.
+One of her wrists had several bright gold bracelets that gleamed in the light, and she had perfectly manicured long red, almond-shaped acrylic nails.
 The nail color perfectly matched her dress, heels, and lipstick.

 Jalen barely heard Rodney because he was realizing exactly what this meant.
-She was the eighth.
-Jessica Robinson was the final woman.

 Jalen found himself leaning back in his chair, watching as Jessica commanded the stage with every subtle movement.
 Her presence was mesmerizing, her voice dripping with the kind of seductive confidence that could ensnare any man in the room.